felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 because AWS doesn't have any tools related to pipeline to deploy the Terraform configurations.

-So for that purpose, we need to leverage the AWS CodeBuild tool as our deploy tool.
+For that purpose, we need to leverage the AWS CodeBuild tool as our deploy tool.

 We are going to use CodeBuild tool as our CodeDeploy tool to deploy our Terraform configurations in AWS,